Revanthshalon/Machine-Learning/README.md

 # Statics-Basics
-A general understanding of Statistics Basics, Different tests with Python Library.
+A general understanding of Statistics Basics, Different tests with Python Libraries.